'Sons Of Guns' Star Will Hayden Sentenced To Life In Prison For Rapes Of Two Young Girls

 At his sentencing hearing, 51-year-old Will Hayden learned that he will die behind bars.
 As AOL News reports, the Sons of Guns star was sentenced to two life sentences plus four decades in prison for his disturbing crimes, without the possibility of parole.

 Over the course of his trial and sentencing, the crimes committed by Will Hayden were hashed out in horrific detail.
-They revealed that Hayden had raped his younger victim repeatedly between the ages of 11 and 12-years-old.
-According to his now-37-year-old victim, the Sons of Guns star raped her when she was between the ages of 12 and 13-years-old.
+They revealed that Hayden had raped his younger victim repeatedly between the ages of 11 and 12 years old.
+According to his now-37-year-old victim, the Sons of Guns star raped her when she was between the ages of 12 and 13 years old.
 Hayden reportedly did so repeatedly, and the crimes took place back in the early 1990s.

 During the trial, Will Hayden’s 15-year-old victim testified that the Sons of Guns star had sexually abused her for an extended period of time, even taking her virginity on her 11th birthday, reports The Advocate.
-According to the victim, Hayden threatened to hurt her if she told about the abuse, which continued until his personal assistant walked, Rebecca Ramsey in on him forcing her to perform oral sex in his Louisiana home in August of 2014.
+According to the victim, Hayden threatened to hurt her if she told about the abuse, which continued until his personal assistant, Rebecca Ramsey, walked in on him forcing her to perform oral sex in his Louisiana home in August of 2014.

 Will Hayden, ex-"Sons of Guns" star, sentenced to life in prison plus 40 years on East Baton Rouge rape convictions https://t.co/JamCYqPiZu